Version: SMASH-3.2

 Output content

-Output in SMASH is distinguished by content and format, where content means the physical information contained in the output (e.g. list of particles, list of interactions, thermodynamics, etc) and format (e.g. Oscar, binary or ROOT).
+Output in SMASH is distinguished by content and format, where content means the physical information contained in the output (e.g. list of particles, list of interactions, thermodynamics, etc) and format (e.g. ASCII, binary or ROOT).
 The same content can be printed out in several formats simultaneously.

 For an example of choosing specific output contents see Output configuration examples.